etdon/commons/src/main/java/com/etdon/commons/trait/README.md

 It's unsure if this or something like this will remain in the library, the idea of further flattening utility methods like `#containsAny` or `#endsWith` sounds tempting.
 There are multiple things to consider here though including - but not limited to - safety, performance, user-end complexity, flexibility and visual appeal.
-Static factory methods like `StringTrait.contains(target)` could be used instead to reduce user-end complexity and visual appeal at the cost of flexibility since users wouldn't be able to add equivalence for custom checks.
+Static factory methods like `StringTrait.contains(target)` could be used instead to reduce user-end complexity and increase visual appeal at the cost of reduced flexibility since users wouldn't be able to add an equivalent for custom checks.